norbert-blanco/test-google-colab-sharing/README.md

 Click the "Open in Colab" badge for the notebook you want.
 It opens directly in your browser with no installation needed.

+**Note:** When you open a notebook here in Colab, you may see a warning saying "This notebook was not authored by Google."
+This is a standard Colab security notice for any notebook loaded from GitHub, not a problem with the file.
+Click **Run anyway** to continue.

 To keep your own edits, use **File > Save a copy in Drive** (or **File > Save a copy in GitHub** if you have a GitHub account) right after opening — otherwise your changes won't be saved when you close the tab, since you're viewing the instructor's copy.

 ## Repository structure